What Is Mica Powder & Is Mica In Makeup Safe?

 Overall, yes, but as with anything, it’s probably best to use it in moderation.
-Save the shimmery organic lipstick for date night.
+Save the shimmer for date night.

 In the United States, flake mica is abundant in states like Arizona, North Dakota, South Dakota, New Mexico, Georgia, North Carolina, and South Carolina.

-Despite its domestic abundance, most of the mica found in cosmetics is imported from overseas—which brings us to the biggest concern for the mineral and the dirty truth about mica in makeup
+Despite its domestic abundance, most of the mica found in cosmetics is imported from overseas, where safety regulations and safety equipment is often lacking—which brings us to several concerns over mica mineral in makeup.

 This leads to coughing, infections, and shortness of breath.

-When contaminated with silica, mica has been shown to cause cancer in animals (human risk is still unclear).
+When contaminated with silicate mineral, mica powder has been shown to cause cancer in animals (human risk is still unclear).